Progress report for GW19-198

 Kamut seed was planted into the boxes at four different rates: 25, 50, 75, 100 seeds/box (30, 60, 90, 120 kg/ha).
 Each kamut rate was planted across each pea rate to create a full factorial design.
 Two weeks after seeding the kamut was counted to determine germination rate.
 Each plant was located within the box to determine physical position of the plant relative to its neighbors, and finally plant height and diameter were collected to estimate biomass.
 Kamut was grown until maturity, which took approximately twelve weeks, then each head was harvested and weighed individually to determine crop yield by plant and by box.
 Soil was sampled to track nitrogen gain and loss in the soil at multiple time points: at pea planting, pea termination, kamut planting, and again following kamut harvest.

-Data is currently being analyzed with regression analysis using generalized linear models to determine the relationship between GM seeding rate and kamut seeding rate and final kamut biomass and yield response.
+Data was analyzed with regression analysis using generalized linear models to determine the relationship between GM seeding rate and kamut seeding rate and final kamut biomass and yield response.

 Objective 2) On Farm Precision Experimentation of Seeding Rates and Harvest Yield